PhotoModeler FAQ – Frequently Asked Questions

 What is PhotoModeler Scanner?

-PhotoModeler Scanner is a version of PhotoModeler that includes the exciting capability of automatically scanning textured surfaces to create a dense cloud of points.
-PhotoModeler Scanner includes all the capabilities of PhotoModeler so you only need to purchase one of the two products based on your needs and your budget.
+PhotoModeler Scanner was a version of PhotoModeler that includes the capability of automatically scanning textured surfaces to create a dense cloud of points.
+PhotoModeler Scanner has been replaced by PhotoModeler Premium.
+See Comparing PhotoModeler Premium and Standard.

 What is PhotoModeler UAS?

 UAS stands for Unmanned Aircraft System.
 Other common terms are UAV and drone.
-PhotoModeler UAS is an enhanced version of PhotoModeler Scanner that improves the quality and speed of projects with UAV photography, as well as features for some new UAV project types.
-PhotoModeler UAS
+PhotoModeler UAS was an enhanced version of PhotoModeler Scanner that improved the quality and speed of projects with UAV photography.
+PhotoModeler UAS has been replaced by PhotoModeler Premium.
+See Comparing PhotoModeler Premium and Standard.

 What happened to PhotoModeler Motion?

-The ability to do 4D modeling (3D + time) called Motion, is now included with the PhotoModeler Scanner product.
-Starting with version 2016.1, PhotoModeler Scanner contains all the capability of the old PhotoModeler Motion and PhotoModeler Scanner products.
+The ability to do 4D modeling (3D + time) called Motion, is included with the PhotoModeler Premium product.
+Starting with version 2016.1, PhotoModeler Scanner (now Premium) contains all the capability of the old PhotoModeler Motion product.

-If you own a copy of PhotoModeler Motion you can continue with its use for as long as you wish.
-You can update to PMU if you wish (as it contains all of PMM capabilities).
+If you own a copy of PhotoModeler Motion you can continue with its use for as long as you wish or update to PhotoModeler Premium (as it contains all of PMM capabilities).
 For further detail contact your sales rep.

 How does PhotoModeler work?